 Family law attorneys spend more time in court than almost any other kind of attorney.
-However, this does not mean the family law attorney you’re set to hire actually has extensive courtroom experience.
-While a hearing or trial can certainly be won or lost during the preparation stage, a lawyer should be a strong advocate in the courtroom for their client.
+However, this does not mean the family law attorney you're set to hire has extensive courtroom experience.
+While a hearing or trial can indeed be won or lost during the preparation stage, a lawyer should be a strong advocate in the courtroom for their client.

 Another thing to consider when hiring a divorce or family lawyer is where they are located.
 My office is located in North Houston in the Spring, Texas area.
-My office is about halfway between Conroe, Texas and Houston, Texas.
+My office is halfway between Conroe, Texas, and Houston, Texas.
 As a result, about half my family law and divorce cases are either in Montgomery County or Harris County.

-I do practice in other counties in Texas and have taken cases in locations such as Waco, TX and Dallas, TX.
+I practice in other counties in Texas and have taken cases in locations such as Waco, TX, and Dallas, TX.
 However, before taking those cases, I suggested it might be more cost-effective for those potential clients to consider hiring an attorney whose office was more local.
 The reason is they would have the added expense of paying for my travel time to those locations whenever there was a hearing.

 Am I entitled to a court-appointed attorney?